Student Placement FAQ: COVID-19 Vaccination

 How are students being asked to provide proof of vaccination, proof of medical exemption and/or proof of negative rapid antigen test results, and to whom?

 Students must provide any relevant documentation to their school to record/monitor.
-Schools must communicate student aggregate data directly to Occupational Health & Safety Services on a monthly basis or otherwise notify Student Affairs immediately if a student ceases to maintain this placement requirement.
+Schools must communicate student aggregate data directly to Occupational Health & Safety Services (OHSS) on a schedule determined by OHSS or the Ontario Ministry of Health.
+Schools need to notify Student Affairs immediately if a student ceases to maintain this placement requirement.
 Acceptable documentation for proof of vaccination is Dose Administration Receipts.
 Acceptable documentation for a medical exemption is a written note from a primary care provider (physician or nurse practitioner), indicating a legitimate medical exemption and the effective time period for the medical reason (i.e. severe allergic reactions or anaphylaxis to a previous dose of a COVID-19 vaccine or to any of its components and who have been assessed by an allergist/immunologist to review methods for possible (re)administration of a COVID-19 vaccine; lifetime exemption).
 Acceptable documentation for proof of rapid antigen tests is paper or electronic confirmation of the outcome of the rapid antigen test.

 Does St. Joseph’s Occupational Health & Safety Services require monthly reports from schools if the vaccination rate for students is 100%?